Parametrized spectra, multiplicative Thom spectra, and the twisted Umkehr map: Parametrized spaces and spectra

 \begin{definition} Let $R$ be an $\bE_1$-ring spectrum, let $S$ be a space, and let $\Mod_R$ denote the stable presentable $\i$-category of right $R$-modules.
 The $\i$-category of parametrized $R$-module spectra (i.e., bundles of $R$-modules) over $S$ is the stable presentable $\i$-category $(\Mod_R)_{/S}$. \end{definition}

-In practice, however, $R$ is an often more than an $\bE_1$-ring spectrum; rather, it may be an $\bE_n$-ring spectrum for some $1\leq n\leq\infty$.
-In this case, the category of parametrized module spectra inherits a multiplicative structure.
+In practice, however, $R$ is often more than an $\bE_1$-ring spectrum; rather, it may be an $\bE_n$-ring spectrum for some $1\leq n\leq\infty$.
+In this case, the category of parametrized module spectra inherits a multiplicative structure where the product combines the product on $R$-modules with the diagonal map on the base space.

 \begin{proposition} Let $R$ be an $\bE_n$-ring spectrum, $n>0$, and let $S$ be a space.
 Then the $\i$-category $(\Mod_R)_{/S}$ of parametrized $R$-module spectra over $S$ is the underlying $\i$-category of an $\bE_{n-1}$-monoidal stable presentable $\i$-category $(\Mod_R)_{/S}^\otimes$. \end{proposition}